International reactions to the Rohingya genocide: China

 China has supported Myanmar in the UN Security Council.
 Chinese leader Xi Jinping met Myanmar's military chief Senior General Min Aung Hlaing in November 2017.
 The general is widely considered as one of the masterminds behind the alleged ethnic cleansing campaign.
 The Chinese foreign ministry said "We condemn the violent attacks which happened in Rakhine state in Myanmar ...
 We support Myanmar's efforts in upholding peace and stability in the Rakhine state.
 We hope order and the normal life there will be recovered as soon as possible.
 We think the international community should support the efforts of Myanmar in safeguarding the stability of its national development".

 Although China has traditionally supported Myanmar, the country's foreign minister Wang Yi expressed willingness to help Bangladesh and Myanmar find a solution to the crisis.
 The Chinese foreign minister visited Bangladesh and Myanmar and outlined a three-stage proposal for the return of refugees.
 China had also sent aid to Bangladesh for supporting the needs of Rohingya refugees.

 There have been protests in the Hong Kong Special Administrative Region in support of the Rohingya.

 According to Binoda Mishra, who heads the Centre for Studies in International Relations and Development in India:"China supports Myanmar to retain its influence built over three decades of massive development aid and supply of military hardware, India supports Myanmar to play catch-up and build influence partly by development financing and partly by playing on civilisational linkages based on the shared Buddhist heritage.
-And both India and China engage the Burmese military as much as the civilian government because the country is key to India’s ‘Act East' policy and China’s Belt and Road Initiative.”China is Myanmar's northern neighbour and ally.
+And both India and China engage the Burmese military as much as the civilian government because the country is key to India’s ‘Act East' policy and China’s Belt and Road Initiative."China is Myanmar's northern neighbour and ally.
 China has been investing in the Kyaukpyu port which could provide a port for Sino-Myanmar pipelines, from the Bay of Bengal to Yunnan.
 As part of its "One Belt, One Road" program, China invested heavily in Rakhine State—including the development of China's strategically and economically critical first-ever seaport on the Indian Ocean, in the predominantly-Rohingya coastal Rakhine township of Maungdaw—providing a shorter route to the sea for landlocked Central and Western China.

 China displayed intentions to develop Rakhine State commercially in other ways.
 With China's engagement in Rakhine state requiring cooperation with the Burmese military and government, China used its veto power in the U.N.
 Security Council to protect Myanmar from any forceful U.N. action over the Rohingya issue—and has argued that the solution to the Rohingya crisis is more development in Rakhine State.

 On 17 November 2017, China announced that it would send Foreign Minister Wang Yi to Myanmar and Bangladesh in a bid to increase Beijing's influence in the region and mediate in the deepening Rohingya refugee crisis.

-After 2017 Yi has been mediating between Myanmar and Bangladesh, as well as supporting the Burmese government in the case at the International Court of Justice.
+After 2017 Wang Yi has been mediating between Myanmar and Bangladesh, as well as supporting the Burmese government in the case at the International Court of Justice.